emicklei/melrose/docs/dsl.md

 ```

 ### joinmap<a name="joinmap"></a>
-Creates a new join by mapping elements based on an index (1-based).
+Creates a new join by mapping elements.
+1-index-based mapping.

 > joinmap('indices',join)